 Some are so traumatized that a well-meaning, but an unexpected touch from a friend can cause them to scream out in fright.
 Their body is always on high alert for another threat to their safety and this makes them feel jumpy.

-Also, some of them who are directly involved in the incident will show lots of psychological symptoms that look like Post-Traumatic Stress Disorder (PTSD). such as intense fear, nightmares, and flashbacks or they constantly experience the event in their head.
+Also, some of them who are directly involved in the incident will show lots of psychological symptoms that look like Post-Traumatic Stress Disorder (PTSD) such as intense fear, nightmares, and flashbacks, or they continuously experience the event in their head.

 Besides, it is common for survivors to show signs of depression and/or anxiety.